Conveniently located to serve New York City & Manhattan, NY

 The abdominoplasty (tummy tuck) is designed to improve the appearance of the abdomen in both male and female patients.
 While the vast majority of patients are women, a small percentage of patients are men, usually associated with weight loss.
 There are a variety of different procedures that can be used to maximize the appearance and contour of the patient’s abdomen.

-Indications: Most of our patients who undergo abdominoplasty are recovering from either weight loss, or from the effects of pregnancies.
-The deformity that ensues after pregnancy is caused by two factors.
+The problem is usually corrected by restoring 2 areas.
 The first is the separation (diastasis) of the rectus muscle from the pressure of pregnancy.
 This problem is compounded by the more pregnancies a patient has, which further stretches the muscle sheath.
 On thin patients, this may be the only deformity that needs to be repaired.
-On other patients, it is a combination of both the laxity of the muscle and the excessive amount of skin that has not retracted months after delivery.
+On most other patients, it is a combination of both the laxity of the muscle and the excessive amount of skin that has not retracted months after delivery.
 In women who have had twins, the stretching and damage to the rectus is usually pronounced.

-Many patients are left with an umbilical hernia after pregnancy which may be repaired at the same time as the abdominoplasty is performed.
+Many patients are left with an umbilical hernia after pregnancy which may be repaired at the same time as the abdominoplasty.
 In patients who have had in vitro fertilization and laparoscopy for treatment, or any type of laparascopy through the umbilicus, an umbilical hernia is commonly found.
 Other patients have large defects of the entire abdominal wall which may require mesh placed behind the muscle layer.
 Since skin is being removed, in many patients the stretch marks (striae) are also minimized.